benshimonz/V1/README.md

 * _'Sarnorian'_ is defined as a a Sarnorian subject, or a Sarnorian registered guild
 * _'Royalty'_ is defined as one of 4 aggregate entities

-In a query's result - entities of logical type are resolved to concrete entities (similar to blue and red entities).
+In a query's result - entities of logical type are resolved to concrete entities (similar to typed and untyped entities).

 Logical entity types have the following properties: